 HASTINGS, Neb.
-(KSNB) - A February trial is scheduled for a Hastings man who threatened customers with a gun in a grocery store parking lot has some prison time ahead of him.
+(KSNB) - The Hastings man who threatened customers with a gun in a grocery store parking lot has some prison time ahead of him.

 On November 2, 2017, Hastings Police responded to a disturbance of a man waving a handgun and threatening people in the Russ's Market parking lot.

 Police said Frazier took off running into traffic.
 He was eventually caught in the Walgreen's parking lot where he then resisted arrest.

 A police officer was treated for a broken finger that resulted from the scuffle.

 In addition to the sentence for the grocery store incident, Frazier was also sentenced to up to six years in prison on a separate felony drug possession conviction.